rohitvish30/CSE-587-Predicting-Movie-Genres-using-PySpark/README.md

 ●	A video (or link to a video) of you running the assignment and explaining what you did for each part

 ●	A report explaining the logic that you have used to implement each part of the assignment and the F1 score you got from Kaggle. ( make sure that you write names of your team members on the report)

-Submission is due 05/16/2020, Saturday, 11:59 PM EST. Please use the submit_cse487 or submit_cse587 script in Timberlake to submit your assignment.

-Ps: Lecture on 04/28/2020 would have more details and discussion on Assignment3